Community noticeboard

 Charity Reform Group logo

 We believe that strong communities have a foundation of generosity and giving to each other.
-We hope this space will be useful when you have something you would like to share, or something you would like to offer, such as jobs, reports, guides, events, podcasts, or any news related to campaigning.
+We hope this space will be useful when you have something you would like to share with the campaign community, or something you would like to offer, such as jobs, reports, guides, events, podcasts, or any news related to campaigning.

 Please note: this noticeboard isn’t for campaign actions such as signing of petitions and donations.